 What Does Leviticus 7:15 Mean?

-The law in Leviticus 7:15 defines that the flesh of a thanksgiving peace offering must be eaten on the same day it is offered.
-This ensured freshness, honored the sacredness of the sacrifice, and reflected the immediacy of gratitude to God.
-Leftovers were not permitted, emphasizing the urgency and sincerity of thankfulness.
+The law in Leviticus 7:15 defines how the peace offering of thanksgiving must be eaten on the same day it is offered.
+This ensured freshness and reflected the immediacy of gratitude to God.
+It was a physical act tied to a heartfelt moment of thankfulness.
+As seen in Psalm 100:4: 'Enter his gates with thanksgiving and his courts with praise; give thanks to him and praise his name.'

 Leviticus 7:15